ToshioCP/Gtk4-tutorial/gfm/sec26.md

 }
 ```

-The startup handler does three things.
+The startup handler performs the following three tasks:

 - Builds the widgets.
 - Initializes the GtkDrawingArea instance.
   - Sets the drawing function
   - Connects the "resize" signal and the handler.
 - Creates the GtkGestureDrag instance and initializes it.
-Gesture will be explained in this section later.
+Gestures will be explained in this section later.

 ```c
 static void